elexon-data/Market-Facilitator/docs/Market_Facilitator/FMAR_Design/Ecosystem_Architecture/System Use Case Catalogue/readme.md

 This document outlines the latest thinking on core system use cases that we are focusing on in our Flexibility Market Asset Registration (FMAR) solution workshops.

-What is FMAR: In short, the FMAR solution is an IT system that provide an authoritative master record to keep track of (register) data about flexible assets and flexibility service providers.
-It would provide a unified API and reporting layer, support role-based access control on a non-discriminatory basis, and be underpinned by a common data model and shared ontology for GB flexibility markets.
-It will be an essential part of a future flexibility value chain to support Clean Power 2030 ambitions and realise the business (and public) value expanded on [here](elexon-data/Market-Facilitator/docs/Market_Facilitator/FMAR_Design/Ecosystem_Architecture/Business Use Case Catalogue/readme.md).
+**What is FMAR**: In short, the FMAR solution is an IT system that helps to keep track of (register) data about flexible assets and flexibility service providers.
+It would provide a source of truth on this data and provide common-levels of access to industry (and individual) users, underpinned by a common data model and shared ontology for GB flexibility markets.
+It will be an essential part of a future flexibility value chain to support decarbonisation and realise the business (and public) value expanded on [here](https://github.com/elexon-data/Market-Facilitator/tree/main/docs/Market_Facilitator/FMAR_Design/Ecosystem_Architecture/Business%20Use%20Case%20Catalogue).

 The following diagram illustrates the concept of the FMAR solution in the GB energy market.